To offer a place where all individuals feel honored, empowered, and accepted through the healing experience of horses, animals, community, and nature.

 RREC was started in 2003 in conjunction with the vision that “All dreams can come true”.
 Our dream has been to conserve a piece of nature within the city limits and provide an experience of the ranch life and horse world that might otherwise be unavailable to the general public and especially to underprivileged, at-risk, marginalized, and special needs communities.
 We feel that our youth are way too often deprived of the experiences and gifts that come with the peace and magic that await us along the trails, under the canopy of trees, and among the clouds floating in the open fields.
 Way too often these simple things are what is most desperately needed.
 Our intention is to encourage everyone, including the underprivileged and those with special needs, to see beyond what may be an “everyday” challenge, limitation or reality and to remember how many different roads, peoples, perspectives and possibilities lie beyond what we may experience in our homes, schools, neighborhoods or on T.V.

 The Texas Horse Park equestrian center construction was completed in late 2014.
-The early sample renderings, the building process in progress, and the aerial views of the facility help to see the basic layout of the various areas including the entrance to the center, the administrative offices, the activity and event center, the horse barn, and both the covered arena and outdoor arena.
+The early sample renderings and the aerial views of the facility help to show the building process in progress including the entrance to the center, the administrative offices, the activity and event center, the horse barn, and both the covered arena and outdoor arena.